top of page

 What if movements could speak from what the work actually requires?

-What iff funders could honestly surface how decisions are being made?
+What if funders could honestly surface how decisions are being made?

 What if we could truly listen across roles, power, and lived realities?